Posted: 12/09/18 | December 9th, 2018

 Editing Photos: 7 Editing Tips for Your Travel Photos

-1. How to Crop Your photos
+1. How to Crop Your Photos

 The crop tool allows you to change the size of your image, and also to change the aspect ratio.
 For example, you can crop an image from a rectangular shape to a square shape.
 There are many reasons you would want to crop, including for publishing in different formats and aspect ratios.